 Antipyretic Analgesics as Inhibitors of Cyclooxygenases

-Antipyretic analgesics lower fever and alleviate pain by inhibiting the cyclooxygenases.
+Antipyretic analgesics lower fever and alleviate pain by inhibiting cyclooxygenases.

-The cyclooxygenases are present as isoenzymes COX-1 and COX-2.
+The cyclooxygenases exist as isoenzymes COX-1 and COX-2.
 COX-1 is constitutively expressed in many cells of the human body, including the cells of the gastric mucosa, where it facilitates the synthesis of PGE2 (prostaglandin E2) to protect the mucosa.
-This enzyme is thus responsible for many physiological processes.
+COX-1 is thus responsible for many physiological processes.

-COX-2, however, is only constitutively present in a few cells (kidney, brain, vessels) and is thus primarily an inducible enzyme.
-The expression thereof is greatly increased by inflammations, trauma or ischaemia, so that pathological processes (fever, inflammation, pain), among others, are triggered.
+COX-2, however, is only constitutively present in a few cells (kidney, brain, and vessels) and is thus primarily an inducible enzyme.
+Its expression is greatly increased in inflammation, trauma or ischemia, which trigger pathological events, such as fever, inflammation, and pain.

-The non-selective inhibitors of the cyclooxygenases include antipyretic analgesics with an antiphlogistical (inflammation-inhibiting) effect (acid analgesics, NSAR = non-steroidal antirheumatics) and those with no antiphlogistical effect (non-acid analgesics).
+The non-selective COX inhibitors include antipyretic analgesics with anti-inflammatory effects (acid analgesics, NSAR = non-steroidal antirheumatics) and those without anti-inflammatory effect (non-acid analgesics).

-The acid analgesics are thus additionally antiphlogistical as they easily penetrate inflamed tissue—unlike the non-acid analgesics—and can often exercise their effect there.
+Acid analgesics are thus more anti-inflammatory than the non-acid analgesics.
+They easily penetrate the inflamed tissue resulting in effective pain relief.
 The most important acid analgesics are acetylsalicylic acid (ASA), ibuprofen and diclofenac, while paracetamol and metamizole are non-acid analgesics.
-With the exception of ASA, which irreversibly inhibits cyclooxygenases, all of these substances are competitive inhibitors.
+With the exception of ASA, which irreversibly inhibits cyclooxygenases, all of these medications are competitive inhibitors.

 Side effects of non-selective COX inhibitors

-As the cyclooxygenases are present in many of the body’s cells, they have a wide range of side effects:
+The cyclooxygenases exist in multiple cells of the body, and therefore, exhibit a wide range of side effects:

-- CNS: Headaches, vertigo, hearing and vision impairment.
+- CNS: CNS side effects include headaches, vertigo, hearing and vision impairment.

-- Pregnancy: Contraction inhibition with subsequent bradytocia, premature closing of the ductus Botalli.
+- Pregnancy: Pregnancy-related side effects include contraction inhibition with subsequent bradytocia, premature closing of the ductus Botalli.

-- Hypersensitivity reactions: Anaphylactic shock, pseudoallergic reactions, skin reactions.
+- Hypersensitivity reactions: COX treatment may trigger anaphylactic shock, pseudo allergic reactions, and skin reactions.

 Acetylsalicylic acid (ASA)

-ASA is one of the oldest and most well-known painkillers, and its effectiveness depends on its dosage:
+ASA is one of the oldest and most well-known painkillers, and its effectiveness depends on dosage:

-- Up to 2 to 3 g/d: Analgesic and antipyretic
+- Up to 2–3 g/d: analgesic and antipyretic

-ASA is thus administered to lower fever and for general states of pain; yet in high doses, it can also be used to treat acute and chronic inflammation (e.g., gout, rheumatic fever, osteoarthritis, rheumatoid arthritis).
+ASA is thus administered to lower fever and the management of general pain.
+However, in high doses, it can also be used to treat acute and chronic inflammation (e.g., gout, rheumatic fever, osteoarthritis, and rheumatoid arthritis).

-The COX-1 (catalyst of thrombaxane formation in thrombocytes which activates the thrombocyte aggregation inhibition) must be at least 95% inhibited for thrombocyte aggregation inhibition to be present.
-This is only the case with the acid analgesics, whereby ASA is the only analgesic that irreversibly inhibits the cyclooxygenases via acetylation.
-As thrombocytes have no nucleus and thus cannot emulate COX-1; the thrombocyte aggregation inhibition lasts for eight to ten days (corresponds to the lifespan of the platelets) and can be used therapeutically: prophylaxis of thromboses and embolisms, treating CHD, PAD and cerebrovascular diseases as well as secondary prophylaxis of heart attack or stroke.
+Thrombocyte aggregation is inhibited when the COX-1 is inhibited at least 95%.
+ASA is the only analgesic that irreversibly inhibits the cyclooxygenases via acetylation.
+As thrombocytes have no nucleus and thus cannot synthesize new COX-1, the inhibition of thrombocyte aggregation lasts for 8–10 days (corresponding to platelet lifespan) and can be used in the prophylaxis of thromboses and embolisms, treatment of CHD, PAD and cerebrovascular diseases as well as secondary prophylaxis of heart attack or stroke.

-The side effects of ASA correspond to the general side effects of the non-selective COX inhibitors, whereby the gastrointestinal symptoms take priority.
+The side effects of ASA resemble the general side effects of non-selective COX inhibitors and include gastrointestinal symptoms predominantly.

-The “aspirin triad” (also known as Samter’s triad) may appear as a special oversensitivity reaction to ASA (but also other NSAR), which results in nasal polyps (polyposis nasi), asthma and sinusitis.
-Bronchoconstriction stemming from an imbalance between bronchodilatatory prostaglandins and bronchoconstricting leukotrienes results in so-called analgesic asthma.
-There is also a greater risk of bleeding from ingestion of ASA due to thrombocyte aggregation inhibition.
+‘Aspirin triad’ (also known as Samter’s triad) may manifest in response to ASA (but also other NSAR), defined by nasal polyps (polyposis nasi), asthma and sinusitis.
+Bronchoconstriction due to an imbalance between bronchodilatory prostaglandins and bronchoconstriction leukotrienes results in so-called analgesic asthma.
+The risk of bleeding is increased following treatment with ASA due to thrombocyte aggregation inhibition.

-Another special side effect of ASA is Reye’s syndrome, which can appear as a result of an infection (chickenpox, influenza) in children under 16.
-This results in encephalopathy and fatty liver cell degeneration.
-This is symptomatically expressed by vomiting, unconsciousness, cerebral edema and spasms as well as increased ammonia levels, increased transaminases and coagulation disorders as a sign of liver insufficiency.
-With a lethality rate of 25 to 50%, ASA should thus only be used conservatively in children.
+Reye’s syndrome is another side effect associated with ASA treatment, which can occur as a result of infection (chickenpox or influenza) in children under 16.
+Ir results in encephalopathy and fatty liver cell degeneration.
+The clinical manifestations include vomiting, unconsciousness, cerebral edema, and spasm as well as increased levels of ammonia, transaminases, and coagulation disorders as a sign of liver insufficiency.
+ASA treatment is associated with a lethality rate of 25–50%, and therefore, should only be used conservatively in children.

 Separating acetyl from ASA results in salicylic acid, which is expelled renally.
-As this has an acidic pH value, expulsion can be accelerated via alkalisation of the urine (e.g., by administering bicarbonate).
-For instance, this is required in the event of intoxication with ASA.
+Salicylic acid has an acidic pH, and thus its elimination can be accelerated via alkalization of the urine (e.g., by administering bicarbonate), especially in the event of intoxication with ASA.

-Another example of an NSAR is ibuprofen, which functions as a reversible inhibitor of cyclooxygenases.
-Just like ASA it is analgesic, antipyretic and antiphlogistic in higher doses (single dose: max.
+Another example of an NSAR is ibuprofen, which acts as a reversible inhibitor of cyclooxygenases.
+Similar to ASA, it is analgesic, antipyretic and anti-inflammatory when administered in higher doses (single dose: max.
 800 mg, maximum daily dosage 2400 mg).
-Unlike the other acid analgesics, its gastrointestinal side effects are rather minor, which makes it more gastrally tolerable.
-Another advantage is that it does not accumulate after multiple ingestions, making an overdose unlikely.
-Simultaneous ingestion of ASA and ibuprofen lowers the inhibiting effect of ASA on thrombocyte aggregation as the substances compete for the catalytic center of the COX-1.
+Unlike the other acid analgesics, its gastrointestinal side effects are rather minor, which increases its gastric tolerance.
+Further, it does not accumulate after multiple doses, making an overdose unlikely.
+Simultaneous ingestion of ASA and ibuprofen lowers the inhibition of ASA on thrombocyte aggregation as the substances compete for the catalytic center of the COX-1.

 The NSAR diclofenac alleviates pain more effectively than ASA or ibuprofen.
 The side effects correspond to the characteristically undesired effects of the non-selective COX inhibitors, with gastrointestinal discomfort being the most significant.

 Paracetamol is the most frequently used analgesic and antipyretic.
-Because of its low side effect profile (only very few gastrointestinal side effects), it is the medication of choice for pain and fever in children and is also permitted for use by pregnant women.
-Unlike the acid analgesics, it is not antiphlogistic and can be administered as juice, tablets, suppositories or an injection.
+Because of its low side effect profile (very few gastrointestinal side effects), it is the medication of choice for pain and fever in children and pregnant women.
+Unlike acid analgesics, it is not anti-inflammatory and can be administered as juice, tablets, suppositories or an injection.

-Paracetamol is mainly metabolized in the liver by glucuronidation and sulfation.
-Reactive intermediate products, among others, form upon breakdown of the medication, and these are inactivated by linkage to glutathione.
-In the event of an overdose of paracetamol (> 7.5 g per day), the glutathione reserves are exhausted, the reactive metabolites are no longer inactivated and bind with liver cell proteins.
-This results in liver cell necrosis with risk of liver failure.
+Paracetamol is mainly metabolized in the liver via glucuronidation and sulfation.
+It breaks down into reactive intermediates, which are inactivated by linkage to glutathione.
+In the event of an overdose of paracetamol (> 7.5 g per day), the glutathione reserves are exhausted, and the reactive metabolites are no longer inactivated or bind with liver cell proteins, resulting in liver cell necrosis with the risk of liver failure.
 The sulfhydryl group donor N-acetylcysteine is a life-saving antidote.

 An overdose of paracetamol may also have a toxic effect on the kidneys.

-The pyrazolone derivative metamizole is also known as novaminsulfon and is the most effective non-opioid analgesic.
-In addition to its analgesic and antipyretic potency, it is the only spasmolytic (anticonvulsive) non-opioid analgesic and is thus administered to counter very severe pain, tumorous pain, colics and high fever.
+The pyrazolone derivative metamizole, also known as Novaminsulfon, is the most effective non-opioid analgesic.
+In addition to its analgesic and antipyretic potency, it is the only spasmolytic (anticonvulsive) non-opioid analgesic and is thus administered to manage very severe pain, tumor pain, colic, and high fever.

-It may be administered orally, rectally or intravenously, but too rapid an IV injection may result in a shock reaction with a possibly lethal result.
+It may be administered orally, rectally or intravenously.
+However, rapid IV injection may trigger shock with a lethal outcome.

-Gastrointestinal side effects rarely arise after ingestion of metamizole.
-However, various oversensitivity reactions such as leukopenia, exanthema and minor to severe anaphylactic reactions (see above) do occur.
+Gastrointestinal side effects rarely arise after the ingestion of metamizole.
+However, various hypersensitivity reactions such as leukopenia, exanthema and moderate-to-severe anaphylactic reactions (see above) do occur.

 Agranulocytosis, in which antibodies are formed to target granulocytes, is the most severe side effect.
-This results in cytotoxic immune reactions with high fever, sore throat, difficulties swallowing, mucosal ulcers in the mouth, pharynx and less commonly in the genitals and anal region and, ultimately, a systemic reaction with sepsis and possible death.
-Should there be suspicion of agranulocytosis, administration of metamizole must immediately be discontinued.
-This is followed by administration of antibiotics and perhaps also transfusion of granulocytes.
-In order to prevent agranulocytosis, or to treat it in time, regular blood samples are required during long-term treatment with metamizole.
+It results in cytotoxic immune reactions with high fever, sore throat, difficulties swallowing, mucosal ulcers in the mouth, pharynx, and less commonly the genitals and anal region, and ultimately resulting in a systemic reaction with sepsis and possible death.
+When agranulocytosis is suspected, treatment with metamizole must be discontinued immediately and followed by the administration of antibiotics and further transfusion of granulocytes.
+Prevention or prompt treatment of agranulocytosis requires regular blood samples during long-term treatment with metamizole.